 In the event of emergencies, the Building Emergency Coordinators will play a key role in the implementation of emergency procedures.
 They will serve as essential contacts for each building or area in the event that emergency information must be distributed quickly.
 They may be called upon to take emergency actions within their buildings to lock doors or make emergency equipment available.
 A list of Building Emergency Coordinators will be maintained by the Campus Emergency Coordinator at the Emergency Operations Center.
-Building Emergency Coordinators may also function as a calling tree in the event that it is necessary to quickly disseminate emergency coordinators have completed Community Emergency Response Team (CERT) training provided by the East Baton Rouge Parish Office of Homeland Security and Emergency Preparedness.
+Building Emergency Coordinators may also function as a calling tree in the event that it is necessary to quickly disseminate emergency information.
+It is preferable that individuals assigned the role of Building Emergency coordinators have completed Community Emergency Response Team (CERT) training provided by the East Baton Rouge Parish Office of Homeland Security and Emergency Preparedness.

 In the event of building evacuations Building Emergency Coordinators will organize assembly and accountability of evacuees at the designated evacuation locations described by this plan.
 After initially accounting for evacuees, Building Emergency Coordinators will report to the EOC.
 Due to the unpredictability of telephone services in emergencies, it may be necessary to communicate this information by messenger, portable radio or other available means.
 Each BEC will be equipped with a kit containing the Emergency Response Plan, along with relevant forms, signs and special procedures needed to complete their responsibility.
-The Campus Emergency Coordinators shall update and maintain a list of the designated Building Emergency Coordinators.
+The Campus Emergency Coordinator shall update and maintain a list of the designated Building Emergency Coordinators.